School of the Environment

 School of the Environment Faculty

-Dr. Campbell is the Acting Director of The School of the Environment.
+Dr. Campbell is the Director of The School of the Environment.
 She is also Senior Research Fellow in Environmental Sciences and the principal investigator of the Aquatic Ecosystem Health Laboratory research group.
 Her research interests include how trace metals and contaminants cycles in aquatic food webs across Canada and around the world.
 Dr. Campbell is also interested in using multi-disciplinary approaches to improve our understanding of anthropogenic and natural impacts in the environment, with a focus on aquatic ecosystems.
 She is establishing a trace-element clean-room laboratory at Saint Mary’s University for advanced research in contaminant biogeochemistry.
 Within the Aquatic Ecosystem Health Laboratory, she has supervised many graduate students and postdoctoral fellows working on diverse research projects.
 Dr. Campbell’s research group has published extensively, with over 50 peer-review publications on projects in China, Africa, Argentina, Canada and the USA supported by several millions of dollars in research funding.

 - ENVS 2300: Environmental Science: Populations & Ecosystems (2011-2013)